Spiritual Law of Increase

 Two points to consider: (1) A little increase is better than none!
 (2) Those who are faithful may receive even more than they produced on their own.

 The Parable of the Sower offers a slightly different perspective on the same points.
 Jesus makes two important statements in his explanation of that parable.
-“When anyone hears the message about the kingdom and does not understand it, the evil one comes and snatches away what was sown in his heart….
-But the one who received the seed that fell on good soil is the man who hears the word and understands it.
-He produces a crop, yielding a hundred, sixty or thirty times what was sown” (Matt.
-13:19, 23).
+“When anyone hears the message about the kingdom and does not understand it, the evil one comes and snatches away what was sown in their heart….
+But the seed falling on good soil refers to someone who hears the word and understands it.
+This is the one who produces a crop, yielding a hundred, sixty or thirty times what was sown” (Matt.
+13:19, 23, NIV).

 A key word in these statements is “understand.”
 In English, this word mainly refers to comprehending, perceiving or grasping intellectually.
 However, the word in the Greek text describes a process of bringing things together in mind to gain understanding or insight.
 In the Parable of the Sower, the person who doesn’t process the message ultimately loses the message’s benefit.
 The successful person is the one who compares or combines what he heard with what he already knows to be true, which multiplies the benefit he receives.
 This is the Law of Increase.